eppixx/audacious-vgmstream/readme.txt

 vgmstream

+++++++++++++++++NOTE++++++++++++++++
+This repository was created with the intend to port the audacious plugin to version 3.
+The main repository for vmgstream is at http://sourceforge.net/projects/vgmstream/.
+After the port is integrated into the main project I strongly recommend using their repository.

+These instructions asumes that you use an ubuntu-based Linux distribution: sudo apt-get install audacious-dev libmpg123-dev libvorbis-dev libglib2.0-dev libgtk2.0-dev libpango1.0-dev autoconf automake libtool gcc make git clone git@github.com:eppixx/audacious-vgmstream.git cd audacious-vgmstream
+./bootstrap
+./configure
+make -f Makefile.unix
+sudo make -f Makefile.unix install

+If there were no errors after these instructions you can now use vgmstream with audacious

 This is vgmstream, a library for playing streamed audio from video games.
 It is very much under development.
 There are two end-user bits: a command line decoder called "test.exe", and a Winamp plugin called "in_vgmstream".